therealnaveedk/Swipe/readme.md

 You need React, React Native, React Native Elements and Expo XDE (to view the app on an iOS/Android device).

-Best done by using npm (will need Node.js for nom)
+Best done by using npm (will need Node.js for npm)

 ## Authors